ombothre/rag-chatbot/README.md

 - Redis connection details are configured via environment variables (`REDIS_URL`, `REDIS_PORT`).
 - On startup, the backend connects to Redis and stores the connection in `app.state.redis_db`.
 - If Redis is unavailable, API endpoints will return a 503 error.

 ---

-## Notes

-- The project uses `uv` for dependency management (`pyproject.toml` and `uv.lock`).
-- Make sure your `.env` file is available and passed to the container using `--env-file` or via Docker Compose.
-- For local development, ensure Redis is running (`docker run -p 6379:6379 redis:7` or use Docker Compose).

----